Best laptop deals in the Amazon Prime Day 2024 sale

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best laptop deals in the Amazon Prime Day 2024 sale on MacBooks, Chromebooks and more
+Best laptop deals in the Amazon Prime Day 2024 sale: MacBooks, Chromebooks and more

 Your support helps us to tell the story